Centre for Graduate Studies

 - The candidate should be at least 30 years of age in the year of application and possess at least STPM / Diploma / equivalent (e.g. foundation) with relevant work experience.

-Developed as a collaborative programme by the Commonwealth of Learning (COL), Vancouver, and a consortium of four participating universities in Asia, this programme is designed to help professionals working as managers and supervisors in Malaysian organisations, to get an in-depth grasp of management principles and develop skills and capabilities required to function as effective executives in the highly competitive global business environment.
+Developed as a collaborative programme by the Commonwealth of Learning (COL), Vancouver, and a consortium of four participating universities in Asia, the Commonwealth Executive MBA programme is designed to help professionals working as managers and supervisors in Malaysian organisations, to get an in-depth grasp of management principles and develop skills and capabilities required to function as effective executives in the highly competitive global business environment.
 The presentation of course content in the Open Distance Learning (ODL) ensures that the learners do not have to dislocate from their workplace.
 The contemporary and highly relevant programme content is supported by online and face-to-face tutor support, video conference based interaction and Residential School cum Project Workshop.

-Programme offered as an ODL mode of education with attendability access and flexibility elements suited to the requirements of working adults in Malaysia.
+The Commonwealth Executive MBA programme offered as an ODL mode of education with attendability access and flexibility elements suited to the requirements of working adults in Malaysia.

 - Content developed collaboratively through participation of COL and leading open universities in Asia.